raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

 }, Cell);
 {% endhighlight %}

-You could say that the "state" of the cell is represented by the primitive value `alive` for alive, or `dead` for dead.
+You could say that the "state" of the cell is represented by the primitive value `'alive'` for alive, or `'dead'` for dead.
 But that isn't modeling the state in any way, that's just a name.
 The true state of the object is *implicit* in the object's behaviour, not *explicit* in the value of the `.state` property.

 Here's a design where we make the state explicit instead of implicit: